vivianstoeckli/Anxiety/README.md

    - Rearranges the filtered data into separate cell arrays for ECG and RSP signals.
    - Prepares the data for sliding window analysis.

-4. **Sliding Window Analysis**:
+4. **Segmentation**:
-   - Performs sliding window analysis to calculate HRV (Heart Rate Variability) and RRV (Respiratory Rate Variability) metrics.
-   - Analyzes each window of data to extract relevant features.
+   - Performs segmentation to extract windows of the provided data.

 5. **Feature Calculation**:
-   - Calculates various features including mean heart rate, SDNN (Standard Deviation of NN intervals), breathing rate, RMSSD (Root Mean Square of Successive Differences), envelope features, Hilbert Transform features, and Wavelet Transform features.
+   - Calculates various features including Heart Rate Variability-, Respiratory Rate Variability-,Frequency Domain-, Hilbert Transform- and Wavelet Transform features.
    - Stores the calculated features in separate cell arrays for each participant.

 This script provides a comprehensive framework for preprocessing physiological data and extracting meaningful features for further analysis.
 It leverages MATLAB's signal processing capabilities to ensure accurate and reliable results.